Evaaaaaaa/Learn2Relax/README.md

     Point your internet browser to `localhost:80` to see the app.

-+ To deploy the App via GKE with your own GCP account:
++ To deploy the app via GKE with your own GCP account:
 ___
 **Prerequisites**
    1. [Google Cloud SDK](https://cloud.google.com/sdk/install)